 This soundbar doesn't have height channels and doesn't support Atmos.

 The Vizio V21 has good sound enhancement features.
 There's an auto-volume mode that helps balance the volume level between different programs, which you can access using the TVOL button on the remote.
 There are also four EQ presets to help you customize the bar's sound: 'Movie', 'Music', 'Dialogue', and 'Game'.
-There's a Virtual Surround setting that can help make your favorite movies sound more immersive, although we don't test for this.
+Unlike the Samsung HW-A450, there's a Virtual Surround setting that can help make your favorite movies sound more immersive, although we don't test for this.

 The Vizio V21-H8 has several inputs.
 There's two AUX ports: one for analog audio and one for a voice assistant speaker only.
 However, there isn't a Full HDMI In, so you can't use the soundbar as a hub between your devices.

 The Vizio V21-H8 supports Dolby Digital and DTS content over its ARC port, and these formats are found commonly on Blu-ray discs and streaming platforms like Netflix and Hulu.
 However, it doesn't support higher-end formats like Dolby Atmos.

 This soundbar doesn't have a Full HDMI In port.